MythicAgents/Medusa/README.md

 Once installed, restart Mythic to build a new agent.

 ## Notable Features
+- Dynamic loading/unloading of agent functions to limit exposure of agent capabilities on-disk.
+- Simple job management with `jobs` and `jobkill` functions.
 - File browser compatibility with upload/download
 - Windows injection example using CreateRemoteThread
 - maOS clipboard reader, screenshot grabber and TCC database parsing examples